Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 ## A more human perspective to programming

-Reaching *concision* is a challenging goal!

-Sometimes we are tempted to be lazy and to talk only to the machine, obfuscating the code to the human intelligence!

-Design solutions are here to bring the **computational problem formulation** to the reach of our **human intelligence**.

 As I was struggling with design concept not so long ago, a software developer introduced me to the idea that I should think about programming languages as actual languages, and about the programming activity as a creative, linguistic, almost literary experience.

 In short: to think about **code as a vector of communication between coders**.

+Design solutions are here to bring the **exhaustive computational problem formulation** (so exhaustive it can actually be solved by a machine) to the reach of our **human intelligence**.

+So yes, this is a challenging goal!

+Sometimes we are tempted to be lazy and to talk only to the machine, obfuscating the code to the human intelligence!
+Not so surprisingly, problems generally appear sooner or later if the code is not sanitized.

-It made so much sense that it radically changed the way I was grasping code.
+This recommandation made so much sense that it radically changed the way I was grasping code.
 For the better of course: enhanced readibility, modularity, efficiency resulted from the paradigm switch.